Adamstown, New South Wales: History

-The Aboriginal people, in this area, the Awabakal, were the first people of this land.
+The suburb takes its name from Thomas Adams, who purchased a land grant of 54 acres of Crown land.

 Adamstown officially became a suburb in 1885 and the first council was elected in 1886 with the council chambers being completed in 1892.
 In 1938 Adamstown merged into other local council areas to become the areas of Greater Newcastle.

 The Adamstown railway station opened in 1887 with the Newcastle–Gosford section of the Main North line.
 The now closed branch line to Belmont formerly left the main line just south of Adamstown Station.
 The town also includes the beginning of the Fernleigh Track, a multi-use rail trail near Belmont.
 The project is a joint venture between Newcastle City Council and Lake Macquarie City Council and extends from Adamstown to Belmont over an approximate distance of 15.5 km (10 mi).

-Population
+Demographics

 According to the 2016 census of Population, there were 6,044 people in Adamstown.